nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Friday 5-May-2023

+There is a growing list of things that I want to do, and should do.
+These lists are forever getting larger despite the many things I do actually complete.
+The good news is part of the problem is there are a lot of things I want to learn about and explore.
+I need to remember that so long as I keep moving forward and achieve professional and personal goals, how big these lists are is less important than what I am doing overall.

+Moved the LingoBingoJS FE & BE dev environment over to my Windows workstation.
+Took a little over an hour to get both FE and API Server up and running, connecting to a database, and authenticating via Auth0.
+This exercise (and helping Ryan get setup last weekend) informs me that I have a bit to learn about maintaining effective documentation during the development process.

+Some key takeaways:

+- Early in this project I thought it would be okay to share tenant info so that both DEV and TEST environments in Auth0 and MongoDB would use the same data.
+This goes against everything I'd learned as a software test engineer so I'm not sure why.
+This exercise, and the experience last weekend with Ryan reinforced the importance of having separate tenants for those services for Dev, Test, and Production.
+- Using Auth0 can be confusing and seem complex.
+Open up the SPA configuration and review it first.
+- Walk through the front-end enviornment variables first with Auth0 SPA configuration open, and make edits to get the React App functional on localhost.
+If there is a problem with authentication at this point, authorization with an API won't matter (in fact will be confusing).
+Once this is working, move on.
+- Save configuring environment variables for the API/back-end until after authentication is working on the front end (unless API/back does the authentication for you).
+- MongoDB connection string Atlas give you will look like `mongodb+srv://<username>:<password>@cluster0.0gxux.mongodb.net/?retryWrites=true&w=majority`.
+Be sure to edit this to point to a specific namespace such as `LocalDevDocuments` e.g. `mongodb+srv://<username>:<password>@cluster0.0gxux.mongodb.net/LocalDevDocuments?retryWrites=true&w=majority` to control where documents are stored and accessed.
+Configure this in the back-end `.env` file before launching Node/Express.
+- Maintain `.env.example` by taking an existing, working `.env` file, copying it to `.env.example` and then redacting actual values with explanations of what the value should be, and be specific.

+There are still plenty of issues to work through, but at least now I have a workable environment and can help move this last major portion of the environment forward.

+Why did I wait so long to install MongoDB Compass? _What was I waiting for_?
+Compass is more capable than the Atlas website!

 ## Thursday 4-May-2023

 Received some resume feedback.
 Will be using that to update my resume to be a little closer to stellar.